mauroservienti/designing-a-ui-for-microservices-demos/README.md

 ## Note

+All four solutions contains integration tests demonstrating how to test composition scenarios.

 To simplify as much as possible the sample, frontend applications, such as `CompositionGateway` and `WebApp`, directly reference ViewModel Composition and UI Composition assemblies.
 This allows also to avoid the usage of Visual Studio post build events, that at the time of this writing are [affected by a bug](https://github.com/dotnet/sdk/issues/677) when used in combination with .NET Core, causing events variable to not be populated as expected.

 A workaround is to use a `MSBuild` `Exec` task to simulate post build events.
 E.g. in order to try to run samples removing all hard-coded references: